Bikini Queen Devin Brugman Spills Out Of Leopard-Print One-Piece While Reading The Newspaper

 “Stunning pics!
 Stunning gal!” commented a third.

 Devin always wows her 1.3 million Instagram followers no matter what she is wearing.
-As The Inquisitr previously reported, the social media sensation sent temperatures soaring again recently when she showed off her impressive physique in a minuscule white crop-top adorned with an adorable cherry print — a look that sent her fans into an absolute frenzy.
+As The Inquisitr previously reported, the social media sensation sent temperatures soaring again recently when she showed off her impressive physique in a minuscule white crop top adorned with an adorable cherry print — a look that sent her fans into an absolute frenzy.